 During Nineteenth Amendment’s first ‘Meet the Buyer’ series, we chatted with former retail buyer Katja Noschis Delaloyle, the founder of La Gabardine (@la_gabardine) and first employee hired by Natalie Massenet of Net-a-Porter who helped launch Mr. Porter (Net-a-Porter men’s division).
 She speaks five languages and brings over twenty years of working experience in the fashion industry from a masters in fashion management from SDA Bocconi in Milan to buyer at Swiss luxury retailer Bon Génie-Grieder.
-Below are highlights and takeaways from the chat:
+Watch the interview or read our highlights and takeaways from the chat.

 - Fashion is an industry of will, not need.
 You must sell it.
 Know your story and your product.
 Smile!